fergalcob/gamedb-live/README.md

 [Star Rating](https://plugins.krajee.com/star-rating) - jQuery plugin used for the hoverable star rating option when leaving a reviews/comments

+[Django After Response](https://pypi.org/project/django-after-response/) - Used to call certain functions after initial response to reduce load times

 ### Resources

 [Graphviz](https://graphviz.org/) - Used to create the representation of the database structure and its relationships

+[Balsamiq](https://balsamiq.cloud/) - Used to create the wireframes made for the outline of the site

 [IGDB](https://www.igdb.com/) - API used to retrieve content for populating of application